RohanKetkar/Gym_Website/README.md

 # Gym_Website
-Developed Gym Website using Html Css and Javascript.It is responsive to users.
+Developed Gym Website using Html Css and Javascript.Responsive to users.